growability-foundation/education-protocol/README.md

 ### Education Protocol Role

-The role of Education Protocol in the project is to provide convenient tools for issuing and monitoring certificates, following standards and preventing fraudulent actions on the part of organizations or users.
+The Education Protocol's role is to facilitate the issuance and management of educational certificates, ensuring standards are met and preventing fraud.

 We provide:

-- SDK for painless integration of your website or CRM
+- An SDK for seamless integration with websites or CRMs.
-- Tools for working with students
+- Tools for student engagement and management.
-- Tools for issuing, managing and validating certificates
+- Systems for issuing, managing, and validating certificates.
-- New opportunities for integration with blockchain, analytics and process automation
+- Opportunities for blockchain integration, analytics, and process automation.

-## TODO
+## Development Roadmap

-- [ ] Tests
+- [ ] Conduct additional testing.
-- [ ] Security Audit
+- [ ] Complete the security audit.